ruby-no-kai/rko-router/README.md

 `x-rko-host` and `x-rko-xfp` headers are referenced as a `Host` and `X-Forwarded-Proto` header for the second hop.

 These custom headers are assigned at CloudFront function (viewer-request) and implementation is at [./tf/cf_functions/src/viewreq.ts](./tf/cf_functions/src/viewreq.ts).

+### Cache invalidation

+While rubykaigi.org deployment automatically invalidates CloudFront cache on each deployment, rko-router does not.

+You need to manually invalidate the cache: https://rubykaigi.esa.io/posts/1241#%E3%82%AD%E3%83%A3%E3%83%83%E3%82%B7%E3%83%A5

 ## Run locally